django-cms/djangocms-frontend/docs/source/tutorial/builtin_components.rst

 .. _built_in_components:

 ######################################
-Using Built-In Bootstrap 5 Components
+Installation and Usage with Built-In Components
 ######################################

 .. index::